 Mobile restaurants aren’t new, as food carts have been serving the streets for thousands of years.
 However, food truck culture as we know it today — diverse, urban, and arguably hip — was born out of the social media movement.

-Now we find ourselves in a foodie renaissance, with thousands of food trucks hoping to serve up your next meal.
-Each can be a great vibe with delicious food, but none are likely to help you keep more money in your wallet.
+Now, we find ourselves in a foodie renaissance, with thousands of food trucks hoping to serve up your next meal.
+Each can be a great vibe with delicious food and might even help you stretch your eating-out budget.

 So which truck can claim the title of best in their state?
 We scoured the reviews to see who lives up to the hype.